Gen AI for Opera: Democratizing AI Model Creation

 Problem 2: Long wait

-But how does the LLM help anyway?
+But how does LLM help?

 Using Generative AI, users can make customizations without a long wait or accuracy problems!